Buyers Guides CPUs

 MPI_AMD Ryzen 7 9700X

-Our final recommendation in this buyer’s guide roundup is the AMD Ryzen 7 9700X.
+Our third recommendation in this buyer’s guide is the AMD Ryzen 7 9700X.
 If you’re looking for a little more oomph than the Ryzen 5 9600X, then we recommend the Ryzen 7 9700X.
-This processor offers eight cores and sixteen threads, providing better mileage in challenging multi-core workloads and better responsiveness and performance if you multitask while gaming.
+This processor offers eight cores and sixteen threads, providing better mileage in challenging multicore workloads and better responsiveness and performance if you multitask while gaming.

 Much like the AMD Ryzen 5 9600X, the 9700X offers a reasonably low power budget, resulting in solid thermals across the board.
 Furthermore, because of this power budget, the Ryzen 7 9700X can sustain its 5.5GHz clock speed, making it an ideal pickup for 1440p and 4K gaming when paired with the RTX 5070 Ti.